CSE210-Team-09/cse210-fa24-group09/admin/meetings/112524-retrospective.md

 ## Everyone's current thoughts on where we are

 Finally, everyone shared their thoughts on where we currently are in the process.
+Overall, everyone thought that we made good progress during the sprint and are currently in a good place when it comes to development of our application.

 ### Individual Responses: